Contents insurance guide

 When you apply for a quote, the insurer will ask questions about:

-the total value of your possessions
+the total value of your belongings

 where you live and who lives in your home